Call4Cloud | MMP-C | Autopilot | Device Preparation

 Within a few seconds, the Take Control Viewer folder disappeared from our device

-Giving Intune some time to think about it, we will notice that the status will change from installed to Not Installed!
+After giving Intune some time to consider it, we will notice that the status will change from installed to Not Installed!

 Conclusion

-No deep dive but hopefully, you enjoyed it and learned the fact, that setting up a detection rule and using %username% is not an issue when the App will be installed in the User Context.
-But to uninstall the same app using the same %username% variable in the Uninstall command isn’t going to work!
+This isn’t a deep dive, but hopefully, you enjoyed it and learned that setting up a detection rule and using %username% is not an issue when the app is installed in the User Context.
+But uninstalling the same app using the same %username% variable in the Uninstall command isn’t going to work!

 One thought on “All quiet on the Intune Detection Rules